pepebonet/contripscore/README.md

 ## Reproduce Figures

-To obtain the figure run the following command:
+To obtain the figure run the following commands (First without scaling and the second with it):

     python scripts/comparison_figures.py
+    python scripts/comparison_figures.py -sf